MinzhiHuang/Minzhi_Undergraduate_School_Projects/Dimension-Reduction/README.md

 - **Data Preprocessing**: Removing outliers before downstream analysis
 - **Quality Control**: Detecting anomalies in manufacturing or process data
 - **Security**: Identifying suspicious activities in network or transaction data

----

-*This project demonstrates mastery of unsupervised learning algorithms and statistical computing, with particular focus on understanding the theoretical foundations of isolation forest methods.*